dheysonalves/react-blog-usecontext-hooks/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [MIT] License - see the [LICENSE.md](https://github.com/Dheyson/react-blog-usecontext-hooks/blob/master/LICENSE) file for details

 ## Acknowledgments